-Mile High Mamas was created as an entertaining community resource for area moms.
-The site includes regular posts by some of Colorado’s most popular Mommy Bloggers, a message board, monthly cutest kid contest , and a Mama Drama advice column.
-We also hold regular giveaways and product reviews.
+Mile High Mamas was created as an entertaining community resource for Colorado moms.
+The site includes regular posts by some of Colorado’s most popular mommy bloggers, events, family travel, activities, regular contests, Foodie Friday with recipes and restaurant picks and product reviews.
 If you would like to have one of your products featured for a contest or review, please contact us for consideration.

 Mile High Mamas strives to use the very latest social networking tools and we want to keep you on the cutting edge.
-We can be found on Twitter and be sure to join us on Facebook for fun updates and freebies.
+We can be found on Twitter, Facebook, Pinterest and Instagram for fun updates and freebies.

 Mile High Mamas sends out a weekly email newsletter detailing Colorado’s hottest topics, events and deals for Colorado moms.
-Don’t miss out so sign up here!
+Don’t miss out so be sure to sign-up here.
 Do you have an event you would like to publicize?
-Be sure to add it to our calendar, forum and Facebook wall.
+You will soon be able to submit your events to our calendar for consideration.

-We are also pleased to launch our Denver Deal.
+We are also have a weekly Denver Deal.
 Money-saving mama Gretchen Yoder rounds up the very best bargains, coupons, sales, frugal tips and freebies specifically with Colorado moms in mind.
-If you know of any great deals, please email her at gretchenyoder at milehighmamas dot com.
+If you know of any great deals, please email her at gretchen_yoder at yahoo dot com.

 Mile High Mamas occasionally hosts a Mama’s Night Out where Colorado’s most influential social media moms gather.
 Past events have been hosted by the Warwick Hotel and Sephora in Boulder.
 In exchange, our moms blogged and tweeted about the venue, providing invaluable publicity.
 Please contact us if you are a community partner and are interested in working with us.
-Also, if you are a Colorado mom in social media, we would love to have you!
+Be sure to go to our Advertising page for more information.

-Mile High Mamas was a finalist in the National Newspaper Association’s Digital Edge Awards (“The Edgies”) and received an Honorable Mention for Web Site Excellence from the Society of Professional Journalists (SPJ).
+Mile High Mamas was the Community Blogger winner of the 2013 DFMie award in recognition of journalistic excellence from The Denver Post’s parent company, Digital First Media.
+We were a finalist in the National Newspaper Association’s Digital Edge Awards (“The Edgies”) and received an Honorable Mention for Web Site Excellence from the Society of Professional Journalists (SPJ).